 - Light it up.
 Effective lighting is essential and should be a combination of ambient lighting that casts light over the entire room, and task lighting for reading and working at your desk.

 - Storage or display.
 Bookshelves are a great addition to any home office.
-Adjustable shelves allow for storage of large and small items.
-Organized Living freedomRail has many unique bookshelf configurations for storing just about anything.
-Choosing a design is quick and easy, click here to get started.
+Adjustable shelves allow for storage of large and small items and can change easily to fit your needs.

 - Personal touch.
 From contemporary to traditional, home offices are evolving into stylish and efficient spaces that can be stimulating while enhancing work performance.
-Add a personal touch to your workspace with items such as photos, artwork and storage boxes to make the space your own.
+Add a personal touch to your workspace with items such as photos, artwork and storage boxes.